saurav717/Chiba-Nishizeki/README.md

 ## CS599 Graph Analytics by  **Dr. Charalampos Tsourkakis** At Boston university

+This is for a course assignment.
+Feel free to use the implemented algorithms if it helps.

 Clone the repository and follow the below given instructions to run the codes